Jleeowl/expo-playground/README.md

 # Expo Pedometer Project
 This is a sample project using Expo Pedometer.
 Note that you cannot run this project with `expo start`.
-Instead you will need use `expo prebuild` and `expo run`
+Instead you will need use `expo prebuild` and `expo run` to test the app on an actual working device.

 1. Install the project dependencies, and then expo install the `expo-sensors` package.
     ```